erdos/erdos.oauth/README.md

 1. Create an app id and secret on the admin console of the selected oauth provider.
 2. Create success and error callback functions as below.
 3. Transform the handler function with a configured oauth wrapper.
+4. Redirect the user to the url given in the `:url` key to start the authentication process.
+5. You can use multiple oauth wrapper functions at the same time to support many different OAuth providers.
+Please note that you need to use different `:url` values for each of them.

 ``` clojure